Children and young people have healthy teeth

 Question:

-I have lost a golden crown that was placed on a broken tooth.
-It therefore has only been cast in the residual of the tooth was left.
-It is about a year ago that I got it made.
+I have lost a gold crown put on a broken tooth.
+Thus, it has only been cast on the rest of the tooth that was left.
+It is about a year ago, I got it made.

-Is the dentist liable for damages in relation to repair the damage, then put the crown on again without payment or there is no warranty on the work done?
+Is the dentist be liable ift. to repair the damage, so put the crown on again without payment, or is there no guarantee on work performed?

-I have the crown, so it should be that low again, without the extensive preparatory work, prints, etc.
+I have the crown, so it should be that low again, without the vast processing; images, etc.

 Thank you in advance!